 Another reason you might find yourself in the technologically disadvantaged group is because you're not testing the waters or exploring what's out there.
-Getting online or adding a bit of technology to your life is simple, it just depends on how you'd like technology to benefit your life or career.
+Getting online or adding a bit of technology to your life is simple; it just depends on how you'd like technology to benefit your life or career.

 Some people have an innate ability to pick up any skill or use the latest device without much difficulty, but for others, this could prove a challenge.
 While you're working on changing your perspective and exploring new technologies, it's important to remember to ask questions, no matter how silly they seem.
-Whether it's through a forum online or at work, you should always be asking questions and seeking to gain a better understanding of how things work, especially those that impact your life and career directly.
+Whether it's through an online forum or at work, you should always be asking questions and seeking to gain a better understanding of how things work, especially those that impact your life and career directly.

 The more willing you are to learn about new technology, the more you'll benefit in both your personal and professional life.
-It's important to remember that new technology is always going to be incorporated into the workforce and failure to keep up could have a negative impact on your career.
+It's important to remember that new technology is always going to be incorporated into the workplace and failure to keep up could have a negative impact on your career.

-So, stay a step ahead, embrace the challenge and become a tech savvy worker.
+So, stay a step ahead, embrace the challenge, and become a tech-savvy worker.

 Become a member to learn how to UNLEASH your true potential to get what you want from work!

 This article was originally published at an earlier date.

 - Executive Spotlight: The Technology Every Executive Needs To Know How To Use Right Now ›

 - 6 Ways To Stay Relevant In An Ever-Changing Job Market - Work It ... ›

 - 8 Survival Tips For The Laid Off And Looking - Work It Daily | Where ... ›